Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \mypar{Insecure Namespace-Scoped Resource Reference} The goal of this detection is to determine whether attacker-controlled values can be used to specify the namespace of another resource by the Operator.
 This is essential because if the attacker can influence which namespace a referenced resource belongs to, they can trick the Operator into accessing or modifying resources beyond their authorized scope.

-Thus, the analysis tracks data flow from namespace-scoped resource objects to namespace setters (listed in Table \ref{tab:namespace-setter}) that are leveraged to specify the namespace of a resource.
-We identify 3 struct fields that can store namespace values in 2 libraries.
-We identify 4 types of functions in 3 libraries that can be used to set the namespace field of a resource object or set up a typed client towards a specific namespace.
+Thus, the analysis tracks data flow from \namespace-scoped resource objects to namespace setters (listed in Table \ref{tab:namespace-setter}) that are leveraged to specify the namespace of a resource.
+By systematic code reviews of common Operator libraries, we identify 3 struct fields that can store namespace values in 2 libraries and identify 4 types of functions in 3 libraries that can be used to set the namespace field of a resource object or set up a typed client towards a specific namespace.

-It is worth noting that the 3 fields (listed in Table \ref{tab:namespace-setter}) of namespace-scoped resource objects are excluded from the taint source, as these fields denote the namespace where this resource is deployed.
+It is worth noting that the 3 fields (listed in Table \ref{tab:namespace-setter}) of \namespace-scoped resource objects are excluded from the taint source, as these fields denote the namespace where this resource is deployed.
 Since the attackers are only authorized to access their namespace, the namespace fields of attacker-controlled resources are always the attacker-authorized namespace.
 If these fields sink in the referenced resources' namespace fields, it means the referenced resources are also in the attacker-authorized namespace.
-Thus, no cross-namespace operation is conducted.
+Thus, no cross-\namespace operation is conducted.

 Taking the above key points into consideration, if the tainted data flows into any of these namespace setters, the Operator is flagged as potentially vulnerable to insecure namespace-scoped resource references.